Who Gets Custody Of Your Pet?

 Animals do not view their owners as interchangeable commodities.
 They behave differently towards different owners in terms of bonding and obedience.
 It is a matter of importance which party ends up with Fido after all, for both owner and pet.

 Unfortunately, the law has not evolved to take cognizance of this fact, leaving divorcing couples to struggle with the issue alone.
 If your pet was acquired by one spouse before the marriage, it will be considered his/her property.
 If it was acquired during the marriage, it is considered to be community property and subjects to an equitable division like the Tupperware and microwave oven.
 At V. Freitas Law, our advice to clients is to settle this matter extra-judicially so as to provide more flexibility of choice.

 There are numerous options available.
 Pet ownership can be negotiated and considerable concessions with regard to other property may be put upon the table.
 A visitation schedule or joint custody can be arranged, although such a confusing shift of milieu can be quite stressful to pets.
 And, this arrangement can lead to complications if one spouse moves out of state.
 Agreements can be arrived at as to pet-related expenses.
 And, if necessary, we can establish for you “pet trust.”
 In case of the death or disability of the owner, the trust will provide for the care and maintenance of your pet.
 At least 42 states have now adopted laws allowing for the creation of trust funds for pets.

-Aside from the ownership issues surrounding pets, our family law attorney team at V. Freitas law is poised to assist you in all of your divorce related concerns.
+Aside from the ownership issues surrounding pets, our family law attorney team at V. Freitas Law is poised to assist you in all of your divorce-related concerns.
 We are skilled, professional negotiators in all aspects of Seattle family law.
-Call our Seattle office now at (206) 328-7362 for your free initial consultation.
+Contact our Seattle office now at 206-536-2875.
 Your pet will thank you for it.